redox-os/book/src/boot-process.md

         - `virtio-blkd` VirtIO BLK storage driver
         - `virtio-gpud` VirtIO GPU driver

-After loading all drivers and daemons above, the `redoxfs` RedoxFS driver is executed with `--uuid $REDOXFS_UUID` where `$REDOXFS_UUID` is the partition chosen by the bootloader and creates `/scheme/file`.
+After loading all drivers and daemons above, the `redoxfs` driver is executed with `--uuid $REDOXFS_UUID` where `$REDOXFS_UUID` is the partition chosen by the bootloader and creates `/scheme/file`.
 The command `set-default-scheme file` then is executed, so that the default path handler is set into `/scheme/file`.

-Aftern then it searches every driver in this partition, particularly in `/usr/lib/init.d` and `/etc/init.d`, and if it is found, mounts it and then allows init to continue.

 ### Filesystem Init

 The filesystem init continues the loading of drivers for all other functionality.
 This includes audio, networking, and anything not required for storage device access.
-It's mainly found in `/usr/lib/init.d`.
+The drivers init configuration mainly found in `/usr/lib/init.d` and `/etc/pcid.d`.
 In the redox builder repository, it's configurable in the [config directory](https://gitlab.redox-os.org/redox-os/redox/-/tree/master/config/base.toml).
 After this, the login prompt is shown.

 If Orbital is enabled, the display server is launched.